232202 - EverTag Connectivity Module Base PCB WIFI¶

 1. Overview¶

 The 232202 adds an Espressif ESP32-C5 WROOM WiFi gateway module to the base 232200 connectivity module.
 This enables the EverTag Station to function as a Wirepas-to-WiFi gateway, bridging the Wirepas Mesh network to IP infrastructure via the customer's existing WiFi network.
+For gateway applications, the ESP32 is the system master (WiFi, web UI, reboot policy); nRF54 keeps NFC, LEDs, Wirepas, and nRF54 flash config as on anchor boards — see System Architecture.

 Key Features (Delta from 232200)¶